Softball at the 2004 Summer Olympics: Medal round

 The semi-final game between the #3 and #4 ranked teams (Japan and China) is an elimination game, with the loser out.
 The winner faces the loser of the other semifinal in the bronze medal game later Sunday night.
 The loser of the bronze medal game received the bronze medal.
-The winner of that game faces the winner of the Australia vs. United States semifinal in the gold medal game, with the winner of that game receiving gold and the loser receiving silver.
+The winner of that game faces the winner of the Australia versus the United States semifinal in the gold medal game, with the winner of that game receiving gold and the loser receiving silver.